 Kirsten is now encouraging people to donate their pre-loved baby items to Olivia’s Place so that the items are diverted from landfill and the centre can meet demand.
 “Donations of cots, car restraints and prams – particularly double prams – are very hard to source.
 We regularly have families on waiting lists for these items” she said.

 In addition, Kirsten welcomes businesses in surrounding areas to volunteer to become collection points (by arrangement) for items destined for Olivia’s Place.

 “We periodically have offers of donations from people in surrounding towns like Leongatha, Moe, Morwell, and Traralgon who are not able to deliver the items to us.
 We’d love to have a local drop-off point that we can arrange collection from.”

 “We’re also working on developing relationships with opportunity shops where they pass cots, prams and car restraints on to us for assessment for re-homing rather than just sending the items to landfill, and the response has been positive so far” said Kirsten.

 So please re-home your baby items at Olivia’s Place.
 It doesn’t make sense to let things go to landfill when others need them.
-If you don’t have items to donate please contribute to their crowdfunding campaign to secure service provision for a further two years.
+If you don’t have items to donate please consider contributing in other ways to secure service provision.

 If you aren’t near Warragul, check the St Kilda Mums website for a list of sister organisations in Australia and overseas that you can donate to.